jnatten/mrt/README.md

     -p, --parallel             Execute at each tagged path in parallel This stores output until all executions are finished and then prints them in sequence, unless --continuous-output specified.
+    -s, --shell                Will make command be executed in the context of a shell.
+                               IE: `bash -c '<command>'`
+                               `powershell /C '<command>' on windows.
     -V, --version              Prints version information

 SUBCOMMANDS: